OmniLayer/spec/README.md

 + If the Send transaction is confirmed after the crowdsale is closed or if for any other reason no crowdsale is active, no purchase will be made and no tokens will be credited to the sending address, but the Send itself will complete.
 + Tokens credited to the sending address and the issuer address are immediately added to the available balance belonging to the respective addresses and can be spent or otherwise used by that address.
 + The funds received are immediately added to the available balance belonging to the crowdsale owner's address and can be spent or otherwise used by that address.
-+ When accepting currencies other than Mastercoin, a small fee will be deducted (see [fees](#fees) above) from the coins issued to crowdsale participants.